mosleyit/Roo-Code/cline_docs/settings.md

 ### BrowserManager

-The `BrowserManager` class will handle browser-related functionality:
+The `BrowserManager` class handles browser-related functionality:

 - Managing browser interactions
 - Handling browser events
 - Processing browser screenshots
+- Fetching URL content

 ### Service Locator

-A `ServiceLocator` will provide dependency management:
+The `ServiceLocator` provides dependency management:

 - Centralized access to services
 - Reduced coupling between components
 - Simplified testing through dependency injection
+- Singleton pattern for global access

 ### ClineProviderFactory

-The `ClineProviderFactory` will simplify the creation of ClineProvider instances:
+The `ClineProviderFactory` simplifies the creation of ClineProvider instances:

 - Initializing all dependencies
 - Creating properly configured ClineProvider instances
 - Simplifying extension initialization
+- Registering services with the ServiceLocator

 ## Adding New Settings

+With the new architecture, adding settings has become more modular and maintainable.
+Here's the updated process:

 ## For All Settings